-If there’s so much information out there about teamwork and collaboration, why do so many teams still struggle with cohesion among group members?
+Despite so much information out there on teamwork and collaboration, why do so many teams still struggle with group cohesion?

 Because knowledge without application is useless.
 And to truly apply a lot of the ideas in these articles—give feedback, be transparent, build trust, communicate effectively, etc.—you must first understand who you’re working with.

 That understanding depends on an input most managers don’t have: workplace behavioral data.
 This data tells you what drives employees at work—and what makes them hate their job or clash with co-workers.
-Without this information, it’s nearly impossible to create a successful team.
+Without this information, it’s nearly impossible to create an effective team.

 Your team needs to be united around a common goal.
 Otherwise, each member will go off to do their work—and end up in wildly different places.
 And research shows individual efforts don’t perform as well as team ones.